chnsz/hcbp-demo/docs/en-us/best-practices/cce/kubernetes_pvc_with_new_obs.md

 > Note: If the same variable is set through multiple methods, Terraform will use variable values according to the following priority: command line parameters > variable file > environment variables > default values.

-### 17. Initialize and Apply Terraform Configuration
+### 15. Initialize and Apply Terraform Configuration

 After completing the above script configuration, execute the following steps to create resources:

 1. Run `terraform init` to initialize the environment
 2. Run `terraform plan` to view the resource creation plan
-3. After confirming that the resource plan is correct, run `terraform apply` to start creating the complete solution for managing PVC with OBS
+3. After confirming that the resource plan is correct, run `terraform apply` to start creating the complete solution for managing PVC with new OBS
-4. Run `terraform show` to view the created complete solution for managing PVC with OBS
+4. Run `terraform show` to view the created complete solution for managing PVC with new OBS

 ## Reference Information